stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ```

 Now we want to prepend the user with “Hi” when the user is JohnDoe and otherwise put “Hello”.
 We can do that using the `$onChanges()` lifecycle hook.
-It gets called with an object that holds the changes of all one-way bindings with the currentValue and the previousValue.
+It gets called with an object that holds the changes of all one-way bindings along with the currentValue and the previousValue.

 ``` javascript